matus42/Massage-Therapy/README.md

 - **As a Client, I can browse different types of massages, so that I find the service that suits my needs.**
   - **Acceptance Criteria**:
     - View a list of all available massage types with details.
-    - Filter or sort massage options based on preferences.
     - Easy navigation to book selected massage services.

 ### Sprint 3: Booking Functionality